sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 4: ](Clean Up or Remove SQL on Files Table)] To clean up the SQL on Files table created in step 1, we drop the existing table, then the files service table, and lastly the files service schema.
+[ACCORDION-BEGIN [Step 4: ](Clean Up or Remove SQL on Files Table)] To clean up the SQL on Files table created in step 1, you drop the existing table, then the files service table, and lastly the files service schema.

 ```SQL
 DROP TABLE CUSTOMER_SOF;